 Codependency is the process of becoming addicted to caring for someone.
-In a codependent relationship, the caretaker will often give up all or most of their own sense of self in favor of caring for the addicted person.
-In the case of parent/child ponds, codependency can form and interact with enabling to form a vicious cycle that damages everyone.
-Codependency often develops when parents see themselves as needed, feel that the child cannot take care of themselves, and spend all or most of their time on their addicted child, or thinking about their addicted child.
+In a codependent relationship, the caretaker will often give up all or most of their own sense of self to care for the addicted person.
+In parent/child ponds, codependency can form and interact with, enabling to form a vicious cycle that damages everyone.
+Codependency often develops when parents see themselves as needed, feel that the child cannot take care of themselves, and spend most of their time on their addicted child or thinking about their addicted child.
 You may be codependent if you:

 - Take steps to hide the addiction

 - Avoid confrontation with your child to avoid conflict